edgar-sec-dev-team/edgar-sec/README.md

 # edgar-sec

+# The dev team is planning and working on a complete rebuild and overhaul of this package.
+Pleas be patient as seek to provide an extremely powerful and useable tool for financial researchers and professionals.

 ## A feature-rich python package for interacting with the US Securities and Exchange Commission API: EDGAR

 <div align="center">